Graeme Macrae Burnet

 Graeme Macrae Burnet (born October 1967) is a Scottish writer.
-His first novel, The Disappearance of Adèle Bedeau, earned him the Scottish Book Trust New Writer Award in 2013, and his second novel, His Bloody Project (2015), was shortlisted for the 2016 Man Booker Prize.
+He writes literary crime novels, often with a metafictional framework.
+His first novel, The Disappearance of Adèle Bedeau, won the Scottish Book Trust New Writer Award in 2013.
+His second novel, His Bloody Project (2015), won the Saltire Society Fiction Book of the Year Award and was shortlisted for the 2016 Man Booker Prize.
 In 2017, he won the Author of the Year category in the Sunday Herald Culture Awards.
-One review in The Guardian described Burnet's novels as an experiment with a genre that might be called "false true crime".
-In July 2022, Burnet's novel Case Study (2021) was named on the longlist of the Booker Prize.
+His novel Case Study (2021) was longlisted for the Booker Prize.
+In 2026, his novel Benbecula was shortlisted for the Walter Scott Prize.

 Personal life

 Burnet was born in Kilmarnock, Scotland, in 1967.
 On his mother's side, he has family ties to the northwest Highlands.
+He studied film and English literature in Glasgow and the University of St Andrews and worked in television and taught overseas before becoming a full-time writer.
+He lives in Glasgow.

 Career

-The Herald described the Disappearance of Adèle Bedeau, his first, as "a captivating psychological thriller ... very accessible and thoroughly satisfying."
+Burnet's first novel, The Disappearance of Adèle Bedeau, was published by Contraband, the crime imprint of Scottish publisher Saraband, in 2014.
+It is the first of his Georges Gorski trilogy, featuring a chief of police of that name and set in the Alsace town of Saint-Louis.
+All the books in the trilogy include a framework of forewords and/or afterwords presenting them as translations of works by a French author, Raymond Brunet.
+The Herald described the novel as "a captivating psychological thriller ... very accessible and thoroughly satisfying."

-Burnet's second novel tells the story of a triple murder in a remote Scottish Highland community during the 1860s.
-His Bloody Project won the Saltire Society Fiction Book of the Year Award and the Vrij Nederland Thriller of the Year Award.
-It was shortlisted for the Man Booker Prize, the Los Angeles Times Book Prize for Mystery/Thriller, and the 2017 European Crime Fiction Prize.
-His Bloody Project has been published in more than 20 languages, including German, Russian, Chinese, French, Spanish, Persian, and Estonian.
-The Telegraphs Jake Kerridge described it as "an astonishing piece of writing" and one review in The Guardian stated that the novel "richly deserves the wider attention the Booker has brought it".
+Burnet's second novel, His Bloody Project, was published by Contraband in 2016.
+Purporting to be based on found documents, it tells the story of a triple murder in a remote Scottish Highland community during the 1860s.
+The novel won the 2016 Saltire Society Fiction Book of the Year Award.
+It was shortlisted for the Man Booker Prize and the Los Angeles Times Book Prize for Mystery/Thriller.
+The novel outsold the other five Booker shortlisted novels put together during the shortlist period and went on to sell 200,000 copies in the UK and to be translated into more than 20 languages.
+The Dutch translation by Anne Jongeling, Zijn bloedige plan, won the 2017 Vrij Nederland Thriller of the Year Award.
+The French translation by Julie Sibony, L'accusé du Ross-Shire, was shortlisted for the 2017 European Crime Fiction Prize.
+The Telegraphs Jake Kerridge described the novel as "an astonishing piece of writing".
+The Guardian stated that the novel "richly deserves the wider attention the Booker has brought it".